ZJU-SEL/bosh/bosh_cloudstack_registry/README.md

   Number of seconds to wait if a connection cannot be acquired before raising an error

-### OpenStack options
+### CloudStack options

-These are the credentials to connect to OpenStack services:
+These are the credentials to connect to CloudStack services:

 * `auth_url` (required)
-  URL of the OpenStack Identity endpoint to connect to
+  URL of the CloudStack Identity endpoint to connect to
 * `username` (required)
-  OpenStack user name
+  CloudStack user name
 * `api_key` (required)
-  OpenStack API key
+  CloudStack API key
 * `tenant` (required)
-  OpenStack tenant name
+  CloudStack tenant name
 * `region` (optional)
-  OpenStack region
+  CloudStack region

 ## Example